 In 1985, the Archdiocese of Louisville selected RJ Thieneman Realty Group to develop the land that was formerly home to the St. Thomas Seminary as The Woods of St. Thomas.
 As members of the Catholic Church, the Thieneman family took pride in paying homage to the school by not only naming the development “The Woods of St. Thomas,” but also by naming a major connecting road, between Highways 22 and 42, “Seminary Lane.”

-A John Robinson Lifetime Achievement Award
+R.J. receives the John Robinson Lifetime Achievement Award

 In 1997, Robert J. Thieneman, Sr., was honored by the Home Builders Association of Louisville with its inaugural John Robinson Lifetime Achievement Award.

 In 2006, Brian Thieneman was named CEO and Bob Thieneman, Vice President.
-The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices of their patriarch, instilled through decades of working side-by-side with their fathers in the business.
+The organization has since been under the direction of second-generation leadership that continues to follow the principals and practices of their patriarch, instilled through decades of working side-by-side with their father in the business.

 Growth continues as Rock Springs and Northcrest Plaza are added to the mix

-RJT leads by example
+RJ Thieneman leads by example

-“The Woods of Glen Oaks”
+The Woods of Glen Oaks

-RJT receives recognition
+RJ Thieneman receives recognition

-RJT acquired Kroger Plaza in Winchester, KY in 2014.
+RJ Thieneman acquired Kroger Plaza in Winchester, KY in 2014.
 Major expansion began at the Shops of Forest Springs during this year as well.